Authentic Assessments with Media Literacy

 Authentic assessments with media literacy require bringing pieces of life to the classroom.

 Authentic assessments can involve showing connections from language arts to the bigger world and students’ lives.
-When students investigate a real piece of media or news, when students research the money behind advertisements or political campaigns, we are engaging them with authentic assessments.
-The authentic assessments I’m covering specifically deal with media literacy.
+When teenagers investigate a real piece of media or news, when they research the money behind advertisements or political campaigns, we are engaging them with authentic assessments.

 Media literacy is the ability to access, analyze, evaluate, create, and act using all forms of communication.
-For years, English teachers have had students write and perform commercials.
-Once, students and I created an info-mercial to practice Monroe’s Motivated Sequence.
-Students would list and rank the commercials from the Super Bowl.
+For years, English teachers have dabbled with innovative teaching, often having classes write and perform commercials or rank the commercials from the Super Bowl.
+The Internet and social media changed those approaches.

 Today, media is so much more than commercials on television because students walk around with media in their pockets.
-I incorporate media literacy into information text lessons, but they will work in many places.
-If you’d like to see my ideas, you can download my long-range plans by clicking on this bar:
+These literacy lessons fit into informational text lessons, but they will work as stand-alone lessons as well.

 No matter where you teach media literacy, you should prepare yourself for lots of questions.
 When we teachers present facts about media literacy, students question those facts because these ideas directly influence them!
-I embrace these questions and often tell students I will find an answer if I can’t answer immediately.
+I embrace these questions, and sometimes hunt for answers together.
 I’m open with students about where and why I developed the authentic assessments with media literacy.

 Whenever I am intrigued by something my friends work on, I ask if I can pick their brains to create an authentic activity for students.
 Normally, the end project falls under media literacy.

-Below are four authentic assessments to spark creativity with your students.
+Below are four authentic assessments I created with other professionals to spark creativity with your students.
 I think you’ll be able to adjust the concepts and processes for your specific community of learners.

 Media literacy assessment can include evaluation of campaign material.